rrbriggs/twitter/README.md

 ### To get your Timeline:
 GET from the endpoint /api/1.0/twitter/timeline
+For example, from terminal: `curl  http://localhost:8080/api/1.0/twitter/timeline`

+### To filter from your Timeline:
-For example, from terminal: `curl  http://localhost:8080/api/1.0/twitter/timeline;`
+GET from the endpoint /api/1.0/twitter/timeline/filter with the query param of filterKey For example, from terminal: `curl -X GET http://localhost:8080/api/1.0/twitter/timeline/filter?filterKey=YourFilterKeyword`

 ## Running unit tests:
 In terminal, at the project root directory run: